dotnet/msbuild/documentation/design/interactive-package-references.md

 dotnet restore MyProj.csproj
 ```

-The command would resolve and fetch remote sources of proper revision (unless explicitly pointed to local sources), build the dependency and add it to `project.assets.json` indicating the sources expansion.
+The command would resolve and fetch remote sources of proper revision (unless explicitly pointed to local sources with active changes), build the dependency and add it to `project.assets.json` indicating the sources expansion.

 There would need to be special treatment for some aspect of behavior of `PackageReference` that diverges or are not defined for source code references (`ProjectReference`), listed in https://github.com/dotnet/msbuild/issues/8507.